Documentation

 Use plain `fetch`.
 No package install.

-POST https://vrfymail.com/v1/verify
+POST https://vrfymail.com/v1/check

 Authorization: Bearer ${MAIL_VERIFIER_KEY}